DTE-Python/GB-TileSetMaker/README.md

 Short for "Map."
 Use this option to generate a header file with the '.h' extention.

 <h2>Notes:</h2>
+<b>Unless you specify an output folder you will have to create the "/output_default" folder.</b><br>
-This works best with small images, because big ones are impractical for the Gameboy.<br>
+<br>This tool works best with small images, because big ones are impractical for the Gameboy.<br>
 I'm not too savvy with GitHub or really Python in general, but this tool works for me, so I'm happy.